 Download & Other Tools

-- Definition: Percentage of public high school students who drop out of high school, based on the four-year adjusted cohort dropout rate (e.g., 2013 figures show that 11.4% of the students who started high school in 2009 statewide dropped out).
-The adjusted cohort dropout rate measures the percentage of students who exit grades 9-12 without a high school diploma, GED, or special education certificate of completion and do not remain enrolled after the end of the fourth year.Number of public high school students who drop out of high school, based on the four-year adjusted cohort dropout rate.
+- Definition: Percentage of public high school students who do not complete high school, based on the four-year adjusted cohort dropout rate (e.g., 2014 figures show that 11.6% of the students who started high school in 2010 statewide exited before graduating).
+The adjusted cohort dropout rate measures the percentage of students who exit grades 9-12 without a high school diploma, GED, or special education certificate of completion and do not remain enrolled after the end of the fourth year.Number of public high school students who who do not complete high school, based on the four-year adjusted cohort dropout rate.
 The adjusted cohort dropout rate measures the number of students who exit grades 9-12 without a high school diploma, GED, or special education certificate of completion and do not remain enrolled after the end of the fourth year.

-- Footnote: Years presented are the final year of a school year, e.g., 2012-13 is shown as 2013.
+- Footnote: Years presented are the final year of a school year, e.g., 2013-14 is shown as 2014.
 For percentages, LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 dropouts in grades 9-12; for numbers, LNE refers to data that were suppressed because there were 10 or fewer dropouts.
 N/A means that data are not available; in some cases, this is because a school district or county had an unusually high dropout rate (75% or higher), suggesting a potential problem with the data.
-Dropout rates for schools districts with a large number of short-term students may be overstated because official enrollment figures may be too low.
-Schools operated by County Offices of Education are not shown because of the challenges in interpreting dropout figures for high-mobility schools.
+Dropout rates for school districts with a large number of short-term students may be overstated because official enrollment figures may be too low.

 - Measures of High School Graduation on Kidsdata.org

-Kidsdata.org shows the California Dept. of Education's four-year adjusted cohort graduation rate, which measures the number and percentage of students who graduate from high school with their class, either with a high school diploma, GED, or special education certificate of completion.
+Kidsdata.org shows the California Department of Education's four-year cohort graduation rate, which measures the number and percentage of students who graduate from high school with their class.
 These data also are available by gender and by race/ethnicity.
-Also available is the California Dept. of Education's four-year adjusted cohort dropout rate, which reflects the number and percentage of public high school students who exit grades 9-12 without a high school diploma, GED, or special education certificate of completion and do not remain enrolled after the end of the fourth year.
-Data are provided by race/ethnicity as well.
+In addition, kidsdata.org shows the California Department of Education's four-year adjusted cohort dropout rate, which reflects the number and percentage of public high school students who exit grades 9-12 without a high school diploma, GED, or special education certificate of completion, and do not remain enrolled after the end of the fourth year.
+Data are provided by race/ethnicity, as well.

 - High School Graduation